-WCPS recognizes that ranching, wildlife, and land conservation efforts are not linear processes-nor can we continue to look at them as completely separate efforts.
-Conservation requires a strategic, meaningful, and comprehensive approach to ensure long-term success.
-We seek to support bigger-picture thinking and implement strategies that connects-the-dots between successful known practices and strategies yet to be discovered in order to ensure a better future for our earth.
+WCI recognizes that ranching, wildlife, and land conservation efforts are not linear processes-nor can we continue to look at them as completely separate efforts.
+Conservation requires a strategic, meaningful, and comprehensive approach to ensure continuing success.
+WCI partners with ranch families to discover and implement viable solutions to modern challenges so that wildlife and working ranches can succeed on shared landscapes.

-We strive to address the on-going concerns and conflicts both on the ground and socially surrounding large carnivore conservation and ranch sustainability.
-Our vision is long-term and we believe that there are no short-cuts.
+We seek bigger-picture thinking as we strive to address the on-going concerns and conflicts both on the ground and socially surrounding large carnivore conservation and ranch sustainability.
+The vision is long-term and we believe that there are no short-cuts.
 Thus we recognize that implementation takes significant effort, time, patience, and resources.

-"Ranch resiliency is the ability to hold multiple values while withstanding the tests and changes of time." ~ Hilary Anderson, Anderson Ranch The WCPS program is an on-going experiment by design with the collective understanding that we are all learning together.
-We make no promises of having all the answers or guaranteed solutions to wolf/livestock conflict.
-We are a service oriented effort.
-We are committed to ensuring best-practices in all of our efforts as we work to merge local knowledge and experiences with outside expertise and approaches that have demonstrated success in other areas.
-As such, we seek to discover, create and support proactive wolf/livestock conflict reduction strategies along with regenerative land management strategies suitable to each region’s unique and diverse landscape and ranching operations.
+"Ranch resiliency is the ability to hold multiple values while withstanding the tests and changes of time." ~ Hilary Anderson, Crazy D Ranch The WCI model is an on-going experiment by design with the collective understanding that we are all learning together.
+We make no promises of having all the answers or guaranteed solutions to predator-livestock conflict.
+WCI is committed to ensuring best-practices in all of our efforts as we work to merge local knowledge and experiences with outside expertise and approaches that have demonstrated success in other areas.
+As such, we seek to support proactive wolf-livestock conflict reduction strategies along with regenerative land management strategies suitable to each region’s unique and diverse landscape and ranching operations.

-WCPS recognizes that each individual livestock producer and operation needs to make their own decisions as to what level, or individual program components to engage in based on their needs, ability, and desire.
-WCPS is committed to meeting, supporting, and serving people where they are at.
+WCI recognizes that each individual livestock producer and operation needs to make their own decisions as to what level, or individual program components to engage in based on their needs, ability, and desire.
+WCI is committed to meeting, supporting, and serving people where they are at.